 Under its charter, our Nominating and Corporate Governance Committee is responsible for recommending to the Board candidates to stand for election to the Board at the Company's annual meeting of stockholders and for recommending candidates to fill vacancies on the Board that may occur between annual meetings of stockholders, as needed.
 The Nominating and Corporate Governance Committee may receive recommendations for director candidates from a number of sources, including Board members, our Chief Executive Officer and other relevant stakeholders, and may also, in its discretion, retain a third-party search firm to assist in identifying director candidates.
 Our Corporate Governance Guidelines provide that each director should possess a combination of skills, judgment and professional experience necessary to oversee the Company's business.
 Board members are expected to become and remain informed about the Company, its business and its industry and rigorously prepare for, attend and participate in all Board and applicable committee meetings.
-The Nominating and Corporate Governance Committee considers, in light of our business, each director nominee's experience, qualifications, attributes and skills, including those that are identified in the biographical information contained in this Proxy Statement.
-The Board and the Nominating and Corporate Governance Committee consider the qualifications of directors and director candidates individually and in the broader context of the Board's overall diversity and composition and the Company's current and future needs.
+The Nominating and Corporate Governance Governance's experience, qualifications, attributes and skills, including those that are identified in the biographical information contained in this Proxy Statement.
+The Board and the Nominating and Corporate Governance Committee considers individually and in the broader context of the Board's overall diversity and composition and the Company's current and future needs.